At a Glance

 Ideal Candidate

-You may already have experience as a Grade 5 Network Planner, so you\’ll understand our procedures and standards and already understand our customers and their needs.
-If you haven’t worked with us before, then you’ll have an electrical background with a qualification to match – perhaps you’ve worked in internal electrical planning.
-Either way, strong communication skills are key, so you can coordinate jobs and clearly explain issues.
+We need you to understand our customers and their needs; strong communication skills are key, so you can solve their problem and explain issues simply and clearly.
 As you’ll be in control of your diary, we’ll need you to be resilient, organised and able to prioritise your workload.
-Team players thrive in this role, and you’ll be used to taking a proactive and more consultative approach.
-Experience using iPads, computers and our additional software is a must.
+Team players thrive in this role, and experience using iPads and computers is a must.

 You may not possess all the skills required to carry out the role at present but you will have the confidence and ability to reach the necessary standards with appropriate training.

-Electricity Distribution - Network Planner employer: National Grid
+Electricity Distribution - Network Planner in Hinckley employer: National Grid

 At National Grid Electricity Distribution, we pride ourselves on being an excellent employer, offering a supportive and rewarding work environment at our Hinckley depot.
 Our culture fosters collaboration and innovation, empowering employees to grow their careers while making a meaningful impact on the communities we serve.
 With a commitment to inclusivity and professional development, we provide opportunities for training and advancement in a fast-paced industry focused on a sustainable energy future.